 People frequently ask me how to get published, so today I want to address that question directly.

-How To Get Published For The First Time
+How To Get Published For The First Time—and Beyond!

 How do you go about getting published?
 What steps should you take?
 Where can you submit?
 And how does it all work?